okx/okexchain-docs/building-modules/wasm-module/vmbridge.md

 }
 ```
 - A WASM contract must implement CallToEvmMsg, and this Msg must be a subclass of **CosmosMsg::Custom**.
-- `sender`: The address of the WASM contract.The sender's address must be the address of the calling contract.
+- `sender`: The address of the WASM contract.The sender’s address must be the address of the calling contract.
 You can find _env.contract.address by using env.
 - `evmaddr`: The address of the EVM contract.
 - `calldata`: The parameters for calling the EVM contract, such as the method name and parameters, must be specified as an ABI and **hex-encoded**.
 - `value`: The amount of OKT tokens to be transferred to the EVM contract when calling its methods can also be specified.
-It's important to note that EVM contract methods may or may not be payable, so it's essential to check before sending any tokens.
+It’s important to note that EVM contract methods may or may not be payable, so it’s essential to check before sending any tokens.

 **Notice:**
-> 1. When calling an EVM contract from a WASM contract, it's necessary to obtain CallToEvmMsgResponse to confirm if the call was successful.
+> 1. When calling an EVM contract from a WASM contract, it’s necessary to obtain CallToEvmMsgResponse to confirm if the call was successful.
 > 2. The response of CallToEvmMsgResponse is encoded as an **ABI**, which means that you need to decode the result if you require specific values.
-> 3. If an EVM contract throws a __OKCCallToWasm event after being called from a WASM contract, it won't call the WASM contract.
+> 3. If an EVM contract throws a __OKCCallToWasm event after being called from a WASM contract, it won’t call the WASM contract.
 > 4. When calling an EVM contract from a WASM contract, the calldata must be hex-encoded ABI data corresponding to the method call of the EVM contract without the "0x" prefix.